Limits of Reliable Communication with Low Probability of Detection on AWGN Channels: Converse

 \section{Converse}

-Here, as in the proof of achievability, the channel between Alice and Bob is subject to AWGN of power $\sigma_b^2$.
-Alice's objective is to covertly transmit a message $W_k$ that is $M=\omega(\sqrt{n})$ bits long to Bob in $n$ channel uses with arbitrarily small probability of decoding error as $n$ gets large.
+Here, as in the proof of achievability, the channel between Alice and Bob is AWGN with power $\sigma_b^2$.
+Alice's objective is to transmit a message $W_k$ that is $M=\omega(\sqrt{n})$ bits long to Bob in $n$ channel uses with arbitrarily small probability of decoding error as $n$ gets large, while limiting Willie's ability to detect her transmission.
 Alice encodes each message $W_k$ arbitrarily into $n$ symbols at the rate $R=M/n$ symbols/bit.
 For an upper bound on the reduction in entropy, the messages are chosen equiprobably.

-Willie observes all $n$ of Alice's channel uses.
-To strengthen the converse, he is oblivious to her signal properties.
-Nevertheless, even with Willie's knowledge limited, Alice cannot transmit a message with $\omega(\sqrt{n})$ bits of information in $n$ channel uses without either being detected by Willie or having Bob suffer a non-zero decoding error.
+Willie observes all $n$ of Alice's channel uses, but he is oblivious to her signal properties and employs only a simple power detector.
+Nevertheless, we prove that, even if Willie only has these limited capabilities, Alice cannot transmit a message with $\omega(\sqrt{n})$ bits of information in $n$ channel uses without either being detected by Willie or having Bob suffer a non-zero decoding error probability.

-\begin{theorem} If over $n$ channel uses, Alice attempts to transmit a covert message to Bob that is $\omega(\sqrt{n})$ bits long, then, as $n\rightarrow\infty$, either Willie can detect her with arbitrarily low sum of error probabilities $\alpha+\beta$, or Bob cannot decode with arbitrarily low probability of error. \end{theorem}
+\begin{theorem} If over $n$ channel uses, Alice attempts to transmit a message to Bob that is $\omega(\sqrt{n})$ bits long, then, as $n\rightarrow\infty$, either there exists a detector that Willie can use to detect her with arbitrarily low sum of error probabilities $\alpha+\beta$, or Bob cannot decode with arbitrarily low probability of error. \end{theorem}